 Think about all the cards and/or gifts you purchase every year...birthdays, Christmas, weddings, etc.

 Do your best to determine what you normally spend on clothes, jackets, shoes, etc. in a year.
 Be sure to check if you need to replace the more expensive items like winter coats and boots.

 Don't forget about expenses for your children...sports, field trips, and other school-related activities.

 The bigger the expense, the sooner you should start setting aside money.
 Try to put it in a separate account from the one you have for everyday use and separate from emergency savings.
 The more money you have in savings for these expenses the better off you and your budget will be.

-For more information about savings, read Savings 101: Emergency Savings vs. Periodic Savings and 4 Tips to Save Like a Pro.
 If credit card debt is preventing you from building up savings, a Debt Management Plan might be just what you need to help pay off your debt in full for good and in 5 years or less.
-Click 'time to start' below or call LSS at 888.577.2227 for your free and confidential session.
+Get started online or call LSS at 888.577.2227 for your free and confidential session.
 Our financial counselors will help you create a realistic plan of action to conquer your debt and achieve your financial goals.

 Author Elaina Johannessen is a Program Director with LSS Financial Counseling.